jeff4/bionotes.github.io/alberts-5e.md

 * DNA Polymerase and associated Exonuclease catalytic sites
 * Ligase to join together short Okazaki fragments on the lagging strand
 * Topoisomerase I and II that moves ahead of the replication fork and relieving the coil tension created by unwinding the double helix.
 [Topo I](https://en.wikipedia.org/wiki/Type_I_topoisomerase) creates a single strand nick while [Topo II](https://en.wikipedia.org/wiki/Type_II_topoisomerase) is a  gate-folded enzyme that moves strands past each other with a controlled cut and rejoin of one strand.
 See also p.
 278-280.

-### Good series of videos from Oxford
-* [Video 1 on basic replication](https://www.youtube.com/watch?v=0Ha9nppnwOc), the three phases of replication are: Initiation, Elongation, and Termination.
-Poly III is the "regular polymerase".
-Poly III falls off of the lagging strand once it encounters an RNA primer.
-Then, Poly I attaches to replace the RNA primer with a proper DNA segment.
-* [Video 2](https://www.youtube.com/watch?v=QMX7IpME7X8) describes the replication complex as "Replication Fork Coupling".
-* This next video from Oxford describes [Transcription]()
-* And here is the [entire playlist](https://www.youtube.com/playlist?list=PL3MAPgqN8JWib86aCRPB6hPcIMvJqR975) from Oxford.